dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 In the preceding example, the `apiservice` service has a named endpoint called `myendpoint`.
 The value of the environment variable is the URL of the service endpoint.

 ### APIs for adding and expressing resources

+.NET Aspire hosting packages and [.NET Aspire components](components-overview.md) are both delivered as NuGet packages, but they serve different purposes.
+While components provide client library configuration for consuming apps outside the scope of the app host, hosting packages provide APIs for expressing resources and dependencies within the app host.

 Beyond the base resource types, <xref:Aspire.Hosting.ApplicationModel.ProjectResource>, <xref:Aspire.Hosting.ApplicationModel.ContainerResource>, and <xref:Aspire.Hosting.ApplicationModel.ExecutableResource>, .NET Aspire provides extension methods to add common resources to your app model.
 The following table lists the methods and their corresponding resource types: